Unifying GANs and Score-Based Diffusion as Generative Particle Models

 \subsection{Relationship with Prior Work}

-\textbf{Score GANs.} Conceptually, Score GANs implement for each $\sigma$ a forward KL gradient flow, similarly to \citet{Yi2023} who theoretically proved that some GAN models approximate it without noising, under optimality assumptions on the discriminator.
-However, Score GANs differ from traditional GANs as they involve no discriminator but rather split the flow $\grad h_{\rho_t}$ into two parts: one that can be estimated before generator training as it depends only on the data distribution, and one that must be continuously estimated during training as it depends on the generated distribution.
+\paragraph{Score GANs.} Conceptually, Score GANs implement for each $\sigma$ a forward KL gradient flow, similarly to \citet{Yi2023}, who theoretically proved that some GAN models approximate such a flow without noising, under optimality assumptions on the discriminator.
+However, Score GANs differ from traditional GANs as they do not involve a discriminator, but rather split the flow $\grad h_{\rho_t}$ into two parts: one part that can be estimated before generator training as it depends only on the data distribution, and another part that must be continuously estimated during training as it depends on the generated distribution.
 While $h_{\rho_t}$ could be estimated by adding noise to the inputs of a discriminator \citep{Wang2022}, Score GANs instead only need to estimate the score of the generated distribution, which is no longer adversarial.

-\textbf{Discriminator Flows.} As a general concept, Discriminator Flows provide an encompassing framework that helps to reveal the connections of various approaches to GAN training.
+\paragraph{Discriminator Flows.} As a general concept, Discriminator Flows provide an encompassing framework that helps to reveal the connections of various approaches to GAN training.

 Recently, \cite{Heng2023} introduced deep generative Wasserstein gradient flows (DGGF), a method that relies on $f$-divergence gradient flows approximated by estimating the ratio $\nicefrac{\rho_t}{\pdata}$ with a neural network.
 Examined under our framework, DGGF's training objectives correspond to that of a discriminator in $f$-divergence GANs, allowing us to frame DGGF as a special case of Discriminator Flows.
 Nonetheless, we stress that Discriminator Flows have a larger scope than DGGF since we can handle all types of GAN objectives; all our experiments were performed with WGAN objectives.
-Moreover, unlike DGGF, which in practice removes the time dependency in their estimation without a theoretical justification, our method does handle time as input to the discriminator.
+Moreover, unlike DGGF, which in practice removes the time dependency in its estimation without a theoretical justification, our method does handle time as input to the discriminator.